-Google AdWords and Algorithm Changes to Watch in 2017
+Google Ads (formerly AdWords) and Algorithm Changes to Watch in 2017

 By some reports, Google controls nearly two-thirds of the organic search industry.
 This means that two-thirds of consumers trust Google to help them find a restaurant nearby or the best lawn mower or a pet groomer.
 If you are not paying attention to the changes they make (on a near daily basis), your brand will quickly fall behind.

 With so many changes, it can seem near impossible to keep up.
 Here are the most recent updates Google has made, why you should be paying attention, and additional resources to keep you in the know.